Bulgaria profile - Timeline

 2013 March - After failing to persuade any of the leaders of the main political parties to form a government, President Plevneliev appoints a caretaker cabinet headed by Marin Raikov, the ambassador to France.
 He is tasked with organising fresh elections.

-2013 May - The centre-right GERB party of former prime minister Boiko Borisov narrowly beats the socialist BSP in parliamentary elections, but falls well short of a majority.
+2013 May - The centre-right Gerb party of former Prime Minister Boyko Borisov narrowly beats the Socialist Party in parliamentary elections, but falls well short of a majority.
 The Socialists provide parliamentary support for a technocratic government headed by Plamen Oresharski.

 2013 June - Tens of thousands of protestors take to the streets for five days over the appointment of controversial media mogul Delyan Peevski to head the national security agency.
 Parliament reverses the appointment but anti-government demonstrations continue.